1. Deal with your debt

-Still, many households are continuing to struggle.
-If you’ve been relying on your credit cards to make ends meet, the expensive interest is going to add up quickly, which means paying down your debt should be a top priority — or it’ll cost you even more.
+If you’ve been relying on your credit cards to make ends meet or overspent lately, the expensive interest is going to add up quickly, which means paying down your debt should be a top priority — or it’ll cost you even more.

 Boosting your credit score a few hundred points will make you a more attractive borrower to all types of lenders — from credit-card issuers to those offering mortgages.